Resource Strategy for Post-Mask Metal-Only Functional ECO

 (1) Spare Cells

 Spare cells refer to a set of pre-designed standard cells that are not initially used in the main design but are reserved for post-mask modifications.
 They offer flexibility and enable functional modifications without significant layout changes.
-The specific types of spare cells used depend on the characteristics of the design, with control logic and combinational logic often requiring different types of logic cells in a functional ECO situation.
+The specific types of spare cells used depend on the characteristics of the design, with control logic and combinational logic often requiring different types of spare cells.

-There is a limitation on the number of spare cells that can be placed, requiring careful allocation and potentially resulting in suboptimal usage of available resources.
+There is a limitation on the number of spare cells that can be placed, requiring careful allocation and potentially causing suboptimal usage of available resources.

 (2) Gate Arrays